HTTPArchive/almanac.httparchive.org/src/content/en/2022/css.md

   )
 }}

-The most frequently seen value for blend modes was multiply, seen in 42% of pages.
+The most frequently seen value for blend modes was `multiply`, seen on 42% of pages.
 However there is a fair distribution of other values too.

 Around 18% of pages were using a custom property `var(--overlay-mix-blend-mode)`, a specific name that must come from a library or tool of some sort.